dachengx/rga-etl/README.md

 To check the log of `mqtt_bridge`, run `docker logs -f mqtt_bridge`.

+To setup ES-246 Ethernet to serial adapter, it can be used in two modes:

+1. The protocol type should be Telnet.
+After the adapter connects to the PC by Ethernet cable, the RGA is equivalently connected to a new serial port.
+This mode needs a Windows installed software.
+The software installs the adapter's driver each time it connects to the PC.
+2. The protocol type should be Raw TCP.
+After the adapter connects to the PC or PLC by Ethernet cable, set the protocol type by via (http://192.168.127.254/serialport1.html)[http://192.168.127.254/serialport1.html].
+Then send and receive data via TCP sockets.

 ## srsinst.rga

 The repo is based on the python wrapped interface for RGA communication.
 Reference: [srsinst.rga](https://github.com/thinkSRS/srsinst.rga).